 The following steps:

 Step 1.
-To open the Go to Folder window on the desktop, press Shift + Command + G.
+To quickly access the Go to Folder window on the desktop, press the keyboard shortcut Shift + Command + G.

 Step 2.
 In the search box, paste /Library/Application Support/MobileSync/Backup/ and then hit Return.

-It's a professional data recovery software for Mac that can recover data from the emptied Trash Bin, saving unlimited data in three simple steps:
+This software is a professional data recovery tool for Mac that can recover data from the emptied Trash Bin, allowing users to save unlimited data in just three simple steps.

 Step 1.
 Choose a hard drive or partition.